palori/02456_project_audioset_attention/README.md

 ### Practical information

-*If at some point you need to <b>download the dataset<\b> again but the setup is already done you can just run the shell script 'data_generator.sh'*
+*If at some point you need to <b>download the dataset</b> again but the setup is already done you can just run the shell script 'data_generator.sh'*

-*If you want to <b>remove the folders<\b> created by during the setup you can just run the shell script 'remove_all.sh'.
+*If you want to <b>remove the folders</b> created by during the setup you can just run the shell script 'remove_all.sh'.
 Then it will look like this again:*

 	your_project/
 	    |_ 02456_project_audioset_attention (this repository)